-Before I came to Gozo I began a process of decluttering – going through my belongings and slowly giving away, selling or dumping things.
+Before I moved to Gozo I began a process of decluttering – going through my belongings and slowly giving away, selling or dumping things.
 Going through a much needed cleansing process in my life.
 In fact by the time I moved to Gozo, all of my belongings that weren’t bricks and mortar, fitted into a suitcase and hand luggage.
 It felt amazing.
 And a bit weird…..

 Mostly it was external things, like decluttering my house and eliminating daily habits.